 Before submitting the VAT Return, the taxpayers have to take utmost care in verifying all the details and only when he or she is certain that all the information is correct, click the submit button.
 After the successful filing of the VAT Return, a taxpayer will receive an e-mail from FTA confirming the submission of VAT return form.

 The UAE VAT return filing requires the details required at a summary level meaning the consolidated details of Sales, Purchase/expenses, output VAT and Input VAT.
 More importantly, the details need to be consolidated accordingly to the format as prescribed by the Federal Tax Authority (FTA).
 If you closely observe, in certain boxes, the detailing is not just the consolidation of sales or purchases.
 Instead, it requires a sub-level detailing or declaration of details based on the eligibility.
-For example, standard rated sales are required at the Emirates level, the taxpayer is required to furnish only those expenses or purchase on which he is eligible to recover the input VAT etc. It will be highly difficult for business to manually collate and compile transactions for filing VAT Return and by doing so, you will be running the risk of missing deadlines which eventually lead to non-compliance.
-Thus, it is a must for businesses to have the right tax accounting software which will not only help you to account your VAT transactions but also triangulate your business records to generate the accurate VAT Return in the prescribed format.
-By having a right Tax accounting software, businesses can easily generate the accurate VAT Return with zero or minimum efforts and more importantly, avoid the hefty penalties ranging from AED 1,000 to 3,000 for non-filing or incorrect filing of VAT Returns.
+For example, standard rated sales are required at the Emirates level, the taxpayer is required to furnish only those expenses or purchases on which he is eligible to recover the input VAT etc. It will be highly difficult for businesses to manually collate and compile transactions for filing VAT Returns and by doing so, you will be running the risk of missing deadlines which eventually lead to non-compliance.
+Thus, it is a must for businesses to have the right tax accounting software which will not only help you to account for your VAT transactions but also triangulate your business records to generate the accurate VAT Return in the prescribed format.
+By having the right Tax accounting software, businesses can easily generate the accurate VAT Return with zero or minimum efforts and more importantly, avoid the hefty penalties ranging from AED 1,000 to 3,000 for non-filing or incorrect filing of VAT Returns.